cs480x-22c/a2-DataVis-5Ways/README.md

 - The background grid.
 - The legends.

+Note: For the missing MPG for the two Ford cars, I sub'd them with the MPG from the closest weight of that car type (Ford) this allowed me to complete the data set for visuals instead of a point that was not likely accurate (high weight and zero MPG, which is what is shown when you plot the missing data without changes)

 Note that some software packages will make it **impossible** to perfectly preserve the above requirements.
 Be sure to note where these deviate.